In the first edition, participants submitted essays outlining how space could meet one of the twenty (20) goals of the African Union’s Agenda 2063.

 They received scholarships to participate in the 2024 African Space Generation Workshop (AF-SGW), in Abuja, Nigeria.

-The third edition requires participants to submit an essay outlining how space can be used to meet one of the goals of Agenda 2063.
+The third edition required participants to submit an essay outlining how space can be used to meet one of the goals of Agenda 2063.
 The goals are available here.

-Please click the poster below for more details.
+Please click on the poster below for more details about the competition.